Turekkerem/WannaKerem/README.md

 So, if you're planning to test the full "pay the ransom and get your files back" flow, you're going to end up frustrated (or convinced you've mistyped the key about fifty times).

-**Now for the plot twist:** The completely different, deprecated sibling living in `old_very_cryptographically_depreciated` – the one using **AES-CBC with a user-supplied password** – works flawlessly.
+**Now for the plot twist:** The completely different, deprecated sibling living in `old_very_cryptographically_insecure` – the one using **AES-CBC with a user-supplied password** – works flawlessly.
 Encrypt?
 Yes.
 Decrypt?
 Absolutely.
 Accepts literally any password you throw at it?
 No,but you are surprised

 Why?
 Because that version has none of the `SecureBuffer` / hex-conversion complexity.
 It takes your plaintext password, derives a key, and just does its job without overthinking it.
 No RSA wrapping, no memory locking, no SHA‑256 gatekeeping – just straightforward, slightly old‑school file encryption.